apache/attic/process-howto.md

 The workflow will also build a preview version of the website from the PR branch.

 Once the PR has been checked and applied, the site will be regenerated.
-The project details will be found at https://attic.apache.org/projects/$project.html and associated retirement WIP templates at https://attic.apache.org/templates/$project.html
+The project details will be found at [https://attic.apache.org/projects/${project}.html](https://attic.apache.org/projects/) and associated retirement WIP templates at [https://attic.apache.org/templates/${project}.html](https://attic.apache.org/templates/)

-A sample Attic Jira template can be found on that page.
+A sample ARRIC Jira template can be found on that page.
-Note that the project YAML file will need to be updated to add the Attic Jira issue number once it has been created.
+Note that the project YAML file will need to be updated to add the ATTIC Jira issue number once it has been created.

 Once the page is live and Jira issue is created, follow steps and update issue state:
   - Check the project site carries the **Attic Banner**
   - Check any CWIKI spaces carry the  **Attic Banner**
   - Use the project's [Template Page]({% link tracking.md %}) to help with:
-    - Creating the Attic JIRA
+    - Creating the INFRA Jira
     - Templates for User & Announcement Emails

 ## 3. Inform users of the move to the Attic